automl/auto-sklearn/CONTRIBUTING.md

     # Create a new branch based off the development one
     git checkout -b my_new_branch development

     # ...
-Alternativly, if you would prefer a more manual method
+Alternatively, if you would prefer a more manual method
     # Show all the available branches with a * beside your current one
     git branch